vchen007/vchen007.github.io/_posts/2019-11-01-Building-a-Maintenance-Model.md

 plt.figure(figsize=(20,5))
 ax = sns.lineplot(x="date", y="failure", data=df).set(title = "Mean Failures by Month")
 ```

-    /Applications/anaconda3/lib/python3.7/site-packages/pandas/plotting/_matplotlib/converter.py:103: FutureWarning: Using an implicitly registered datetime converter for a matplotlib plotting method.
-The converter was registered by pandas on import.
-Future versions of pandas will require you to explicitly register matplotlib converters.

-    To register the converters:
-    	>>> from pandas.plotting import register_matplotlib_converters
-    	>>> register_matplotlib_converters()
-      warnings.warn(msg, FutureWarning)

 ![png](/assets/output_26_1.png)

 ```python
 # Groupby Day of the week by failures
 df.groupby(['day_of_week'])['failure'].value_counts()
 ```

     day_of_week  failure
     Friday       0          18029